jstephensdev/jstephensdev/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on improving my React and Vue skills
+- 🔭 I’m currently working on improving my React and Vue skills.
-- 🌱 I’m currently learning to create docker files
+- 🌱 I’m currently learning to dockerize applications and python promgraming.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...